NimbleEdge/EnvisEdge/docs/source/tutorials/Tutorial-Part-5-data_loading_and_processing.rst

 Step 4: ``readLine()`` method

-This method takes nothing and returns a Pair Object which is basically a pair of two Lists by reading the dataset.
+This method takes nothing and returns a Pair Object which is a pair of two Lists by reading the dataset.
 This method will be used to create a sample object.

 .. code:: kotlin